 Plagiarism is easier to prevent than to “cure.”
 These suggestions will discourage plagiarism and have the added benefit of encouraging better writing overall.

 1. Make sure your students understand what plagiarism is, and know how to document sources correctly.

 Include a syllabus statement on the correct use of sources, plagiarism, and its consequences.
 Talk to your students about why good citation matters in your field.
-Refer students to the Student Judicial Services website or the online plagiarism tutorial provided by UT Libraries.
+Refer to our faculty resources page or our plagiarism module on canvas.

 2. Focus your assignments, and change them often.

 Using the same writing assignment year after year makes it easy for students to appropriate earlier work.
 And formulaic assignments encourage formulaic responses.

 3. Put assignments in writing, and include the criteria for grading.

 Having a written description of the task available will prevent confusion and misunderstandings that can lead to plagiarism.
 Knowing the grading criteria demystifies the problem of “what the instructor wants.”

 4. Track students’ progress on each writing assignment.